elekere/elekere/README.md

 - 👯 I’m looking to collaborate on open-source projects.
 - 📫 How to reach me: elekere@outlook.com
 - 😄 Pronouns: He/his/him
-- ⚡ Fun fact: When I'm not crafting software, I'm likely getting some necessary sleep.
-Or helping my neighbour somewhere.
-Or musing and writing about life.
-Or reading a good book/article.
-Or listening to songs to cool off.
-Or having a healthy conversation with someone.
-Or doing statistics.